ESRI4APL/esri4apl.github.io/_posts/2018-4-20-Map-For-Oakwood-Cemetery_2_other_Web_Apps.markdown

 ---
 I have created three new ArcGIS online web apps this week.
 All 3 need more editing to be ready for full release so are in beta.
 Hoping to get all done early this week.
 (4/22-29).
 All are designed to work the same on desktop or mobile.<br>

+* Just added 2 other maps tours as of 4/25, one for Famous Trees in Texas and One for Historic Markers in Austin.

 ### [1.
 Oakwood Cemetery Historic Personsages Map](https://arcg.is/1m9Pnu "Heading link")